Typhoon Lagoon Wave and Surf Pool

-One of the first major water fun areas you will see after you enter the park is the Typhoon Lagoon Wave Pool.
-Set as a main focal point, this is no ordinary swimming pool, no, this amazing pool is turned into an area that will attract the young and old alike.
-You might have been to other Water Parks that have a wave pool but most of them are nothing more than a really big watering hole that is capable of making fun waves.
-One of the main differences at the Disney Typhoon Lagoon Wave Pool is the way that the attraction is presented.
+One of the first major water park attractions you will see after you enter is the Typhoon Lagoon Wave Pool.
+Set as a main focal point, this is no ordinary wave pool.
+Other Water Parks have a wave pool but most of them are simple in nature, making simple waves in the water.
+The main difference at the Disney Typhoon Lagoon Wave Pool is the way that the attraction is presented.
 You will not see walls of concrete surrounding this monstrosity but you will see a design of wooden plank walls as well as a rock formation built as a fantastic backdrop housing the large reservoir of water that creates the extraordinary waves.

 Is it like the Ocean?